CAT-RACING IN BELGIUM & THE BRITISH CAT-RACING HOAX

 "On festival days, parties of young men assemble in various places to shoot with cross-bows and muskets, and prizes of considerable value are often distributed to the winners.
 Then there are pigeon clubs and canary-clubs, for granting rewards to the trainers of the fleetest carrier-pigeons and best warbling canaries.
 Of these clubs many individuals of high rank are the honorary presidents, and even royal princes deign to present them banners, without which no Belgian club can lay claim to any degree of importance."
 But the most curious thing is cat-racing, which takes place, according to an engraving, in the public thoroughfare, the cats being turned loose at a given time.
 It is thus described: " Cat-racing is a sport which stands high in popular favour.
 In one of the suburbs of Liege it is an affair of annual observance during carnival time.
 Numerous individuals of the feline tribe are collected, each having round his neck a collar with a seal attached to it, precisely like those of the carrier-pigeons.
 The cats are tied up in sacks, and as soon as the clock strikes the solemn hour of midnight the sacks are unfastened, the cats let loose, and the race begins.
 The winner is the cat which first reaches home, and the prize awarded to its owner is sometimes a ham, sometimes a silver spoon.
 On the occasion of the last competition the prize was won by a blind cat." - Pictorial Times, June 16th, 1860.

 Although The Pictorial Times article quoted by Weir says that the blind cat won, this isn’t clear.
-A translation from the Polish bi-weekly “Cieszyn” suggests the first cat home in 1860 was “dead,” and refers to the release of a blind cat by its owner on a cold winter night as an act of sadism.
+A translation from the Polish bi-weekly “Cieszyn” suggests the first cat home in 1860 was “dead,” and in fact refers to the release of a blind cat by its owner on a cold winter night as an act of sadism.

 According to that Polish bi-weekly “Cieszyn” (New Era) No. 26, June 30, 1883, while the people of Spain considered bull-fighting entertaining, and the English loved horse racing, the Belgians held cat-races during the Liege carnival held in January.
 At midnight some locals would be partying wildly, while other were trying to sleep, but if a visitor looked to the outskirts of the city he would see a large number of cats in baskets.
 Each pet had on its back a starting number, and each was annoyed at its unexpected journey.
 If cats could speak, they would ask one another why they were shut behind bars and deported to the outskirts of the city.
 Exactly at midnight, the cats were released to find their way home.
 As befits progressive Belgians, the sport was egalitarian.
 Women could compete alongside men.
 In a display of cruelty, one owner let loose a blind cat on a cold winter night, hoping it would find its way home.
 Although The Pictorial Times article quoted by Harrison Weir says that the blind cat won, this isn’t clear.
 A translation from the Polish suggests the first cat home in 1860 was “dead.”